openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

     There should be at least two such files: `train_filter.lst` and `validate_filter.lst`

 > **NOTE**:
-> By default code asserts to see dataset structure with the following names:
+> By default the following structure of the dataset is assumed:
 > `images_processed` - folder with images
 > `formulas.norm.lst` - file with preprocessed formulas, for details, refer to [im2markup](https://github.com/harvardnlp/im2markup) repository
 > `validate_filter.lst` and `train_filter.lst` - corresponding splits of the data.